axaneco/hvvclient/README.md

 ### Installing

 Install the ```assets``` and ```inc``` folders plus ```index.php``` to some directory on your machine where your web server can find it.
 Fill in the access credentials for the Geofox API in ```inc/hvvc_vars.php``` with your data, start up the web server (if it's not running already), and point your browser to the index.php.
-If everything worked fine, you'll see the live departures of busses running from bus station Mensingstrasse in Hamburg, Germany.
-You can - and should - change this later on, of course.
+Now you should see the live departures of busses running from bus station Mensingstrasse in Hamburg, Germany, which you can - and should - change later on, of course.

 ## Testing